Park-Joonyoung/park-joonyoung.github.io/_posts/Paper Reading/2025-02-16-A-Survey-of-Quantization-Methods-for-Efficient-Neural-Network-Inference.md

     - Fails to capture the internal statistics (e.g., distributions of the intermediate layer activations) of the real data.
 - Generating data by minimizing the KL divergence of the internal statistics.
 - ZeroQ:
-    - the synthetic data can be used for sensitivity measurement as well as calibration.
+    - The synthetic data can be used for sensitivity measurement as well as calibration.
     - Enables mixed-precision PTQ without access to the training/validation data.

 ### Stochastic quantization